Feldman leads Northern Arizona against Portland State after 28-point game - WTOP News

 BOTTOM LINE: Northern Arizona visits Portland State after Taylor Feldman scored 28 points in Northern Arizona’s 75-70 victory against the Sacramento State Hornets.

-The Vikings have gone 3-4 in home games.
-Portland State is 1-5 in games decided by 10 points or more.
+The Vikings are 3-4 on their home court.
+Portland State is fifth in the Big Sky at limiting opponent scoring, giving up 64.0 points while holding opponents to 39.5% shooting.

 The Lumberjacks have gone 4-1 against Big Sky opponents.
-Northern Arizona has a 5-2 record in games decided by 10 points or more.
+Northern Arizona is 2-0 in games decided by less than 4 points.

-Portland State’s average of 4.6 made 3-pointers per game is 2.7 fewer made shots on average than the 7.3 per game Northern Arizona gives up.
-Northern Arizona averages 8.4 made 3-pointers per game this season, 2.2 more made shots on average than the 6.2 per game Portland State gives up.
+The Vikings and Lumberjacks square off Saturday for the first time in Big Sky play this season.

-TOP PERFORMERS: Alaya Fitzgerald is shooting 37.0% and averaging 11.8 points for the Vikings.
+TOP PERFORMERS: Alaya Fitzgerald is shooting 29.5% from beyond the arc with 1.5 made 3-pointers per game for the Vikings, while averaging 11.8 points.

 LAST 10 GAMES: Vikings: 3-7, averaging 54.8 points, 29.9 rebounds, 10.2 assists, 7.6 steals and 2.9 blocks per game while shooting 39.8% from the field.
 Their opponents have averaged 64.1 points per game.